utm-cssc/website/content/resources/react.md

 <grid-1-x-2 img-src="/icons/github.svg" link="https://github.com/facebook/react" button="Check it out!" desc="The official Reactjs github repository for you to check out new updates and also contribute to repository in the future."></grid-1-x-2>

 ## Further Steps
-We at the Hacklab believe in learning by doing.
+We at the CSSC believe in learning by doing.
 So here are some ideas for a few projects that you can work on to hone your skills.

 ### Create a simple application

 #### Todo App
 <grid-1-x-2 desc="This is a simple Todo App that lets a user create, read, update and delete to-do tasks.
-In the application user can also categories the tasks as shown in the image" img-src="https://miro.medium.com/max/2848/1*bubW56HD3dK44Uj2Jvs-UA.png"></grid-1-x-2>
+In the application, a user can categorize the tasks as shown in the image." img-src="https://miro.medium.com/max/2848/1*bubW56HD3dK44Uj2Jvs-UA.png"></grid-1-x-2>

 #### SnapShot
 <grid-1-x-2 desc="This application searches and displays the pictures that the user searches for." img-src="https://github.com/Yog9/SnapShot/raw/master/snapscout.png"></grid-1-x-2>